Don Camilo

 The Don Camilo is a Parisian cabaret established in 1954 by Jean Vergnes.
 It is located in the 7th arrondissement of Paris in the Saint-Germain-des-Prés quartier.

 Every evening of the week, a dîner-spectacle is organised.
-The entertainment is provided by many artists who very often came forward with this show place.
-These artists are generally singers, impersonators, comedians, chansonniers or ventriloquists.
+The entertainment is provided by many artists, including singers, impersonators, comedians, chansonniers or ventriloquists.
 They follow each other on stage at a rapid pace (about every twenty minutes), except the star-artist who performs longer after the meal.